DockerNepiPI/DockerRedminePI/README.md

 docker run -d -p 80:80 pi/redmine
 ```

-After running DokuWiki can be configured by following URL.
+After running DokuWiki can be configured by following URL (www.DockerIP).
 Default username is 'admin' and password is 'admin'.
-  - www.DockerIP/redmine/
+To change URL redmine.conf must be changed because main root is linked to /var/www/html/redmine/.

 ## License